 • High Availability: Features include Always On and Failover clustering.

-• Security: Tight security through solid encryption, auditing, row-level security.
+• Security: Tight security through solid encryption, auditing, and row-level security.

 • Integration: Integrates very well with other Microsoft services and Third-Party Tools

-• Data Tools: In-Depth tools for ETL, reporting, data analysis
+• Data Tools: In-depth tools for ETL, reporting, and data analysis.

 • Cloud Integration: Comparatively much easier to integrate with Azure services